rng-guy/NFSMWBartender/APPENDIX.md

 * The time you spend filling the green "EVADE" bar also counts towards how long you need to stay hidden in "COOLDOWN" mode.
 If the "EVADE" bar takes longer to fill, you escape instantly.

+* There are two independent checks for whether a flipped vehicle should be destroyed: Either some delay after being flipped, or instantly if the vehicle in question has been damaged by the player at any point.
+Bartender can toggle these checks separately.

+* The flipping delay has no effect if the delay-based flipping check is disabled.

 &nbsp;

 Regarding **ground supports** (`BartenderSettings\Basic\Supports.ini`):

-* Deleting this file disables the fix for active roadblocks blocking new HeavyStrategy 3 requests, and the fix for the implicit biases in the game's Strategy-selection process.
+* Deleting this file disables the fix for the biases in the game's Strategy-selection process.

 * When the game requests a non-Strategy roadblock, a random roadblock cooldown begins.
 While this cooldown is active, the game cannot make more non-Strategy roadblock requests.